Frequently Asked Dental Questions

 - IV sedation: allow us to treat patients with moderate to severe anxiety.

 - Deep Sedation delivered by an anesthesiologist, for the most fearful and those with underlying medical issuses.

 Not all physicians are certified to do IV sedation.
-Dr. Sam Romano, DMD, FAGD has the proper certifications to perform multiple forms of sedation dentistry.
+Dr. Sam Romano, DMD, MAGD has the proper certifications to perform multiple forms of sedation dentistry.
 His dedicated staff always put your safety first.
 Your safety and comfort are paramount in our office.
 The Madison NJ location offers state-of-the-art equipment to monitor you during your visit.